-sisted of 16 nodes removed from normal HPC usage, creating a 128 core single system with 384GB memory (320GB usable).
+Initially, ScaleMP vSMP was tested using a subset of the india supercomputer within the NSF FutureGrid project [19].
+This consisted of 16 nodes removed from normal HPC usage, creating a 128 core single system with 384GB memory (320GB usable).
 Initial testing revealed that OpenMP and multi-threaded performance was relatively good, and traditional HPC workloads such as HPL and the adjoining HPCC benchmarks performed relatively well, as seen in Figure 3.
-Using 16 Nahelem based nodes, we found MPI efficiency to be 82.4% of peak performance.
+Using 16 Nehalem based nodes, we found MPI efficiency to be 82.4% of peak performance.
 When considering this is a virtualized SMP machine, we found to be an acceptable level of overhead for many use cases.
 However, MPI jobs is not the primary function of the SMP machine, and more permanent deployment with a larger memory footprint was desired.

-Figure 3: HPL 128 node exploratory performance
+Fig. 3.
+HPL 128 node exploratory performance

-Echo, the latest usage of ScaleMP's vSMP Foundation deployment at Indiana University (IU), provides a significant jump in computational abilities for shared memory processing in as FutureGrid transisitions to FutureSystems.
-The deployment provides 16 nodes, each with 2 Xeon Sandy-Bridge E5-2640 CPUs at 2.5Ghz and 3284Gb of DDR3 RAM, as described in Table 3.
-This creates a system total of 192 cores (without Hyperthreading) and 5.6TB of usable main memory, with 470Gb of main memory reserved for vSMP cache.
+Echo, the latest usage of ScaleMP's vSMP Foundation deployment at Indiana University (IU), provides a significant jump in computational abilities for shared memory processing in FutureGrid transitions to FutureSystems.
+The deployment provides 16 nodes, each with 2 Xeon Sandy-Bridge E5-2640 CPUs at 2.5Ghz and 384GB of DDR3 RAM, as described in Table III.
+This creates a system total of 192 cores (without Hyperthreading) and 5.6TB of usable main memory, with 470GB of main memory reserved for vSMP cache.
 Each node is connected using Mellanox Connect-X3 InfiniBand VPI adapters with QDR 40Gbs links across a Voltaire QDR InfiniBand switch.
-RedHat Enterprise Linux 6.5 is deployed as the single OS, and is managed in the echo queue as part of the larger Moab/-Torque HPC queuing system at IU.
+RedHat Enterprise Linux 6.5 is deployed as the single OS, and is managed in the echo queue as part of the larger Moab/Torque HPC queuing system at IU.
 The Echo system is loaded with vSMP foundation 6.0.135.46, which was found to be stable across all 16 nodes for a period over 1 year.

-3.2 UV at Arizona
+B. UV at Arizona